davebelais/odot-cds/README.md

     county='Multnomah',
 )

-# Parse a CDS501 response as 3 data frames: "crash", "vhcl", and "partic".
+# Parse a CDS501 response as 3 data frames.
+Each of these data frames
-# Each of these data frames corresponds to a fact table in the CDS510 "Decode"
+# corresponds to a fact table in the CDS510 "Decode" database: "crash", "vhcl",
-# database.
+# and "partic".
 crash_data_frame, vhcl_data_frame, partic_data_frame = cds501.get_data_frames(
     response
 )